nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `listTxn` followed by `delete 2` deletes the 2nd person in the address book.
 * `filterTxn 1` followed by `delete 1` deletes the 1st transaction in the results of the `filterTxn` command.

-### Clearing all entries of AddressBook: `clear`
+### Clearing all entries of AddressBook and TransactionBook: `clear`

-Clears all entries from the address book.
+Clears all entries from the address book and transaction book.

 Format: `clear`